-Course withdrawals during the first seven weeks of the semes-ter will be assigned either the grade of WP (withdraw pass) or WF (withdraw fail).
+Course withdrawals during the first seven weeks of the semester will be assigned either the grade of WP (withdraw pass) or WF (withdraw fail).
 A WP is assigned if the student is earning a C- (i.e., 79%) or better at the point of withdrawal; otherwise, a WF is given.
 After the seventh week of the semester, either a WP or F will be assigned.

-Up through 2 credit class 3 credit class Policy 2 hours 3 hours drop/add period (free of charge) 8 hours 12 hours Student will be assigned either the grade of WP (withdraw pass) or WF (withdraw fail).
+Up through 2 credit 3 credit 9-week and Policy class class weekend 2 hours 3 hours 3 hours drop/add period (no grade) 8 hours 12 hours Student will be assigned either the grade of WP (withdraw pass) or WF (withdraw fail).
 A WP is assigned if the student is earning a C- (i.e., 79%) or better at the point of withdrawal; otherwise, a WF is given.
-After 8 hours After 12 hours Student will be assigned either a WP or F.
+After 8 hours After 12 hours After 10 hours Student will be assigned either a WP or F.